Marine Induction Motor Servicing Tips

-Don’t assume that just because you have locked and tagged the appropriate electrical isolator, that you are safe to work on a circuit.
+When carrying out marine induction motor servicing don’t assume that just because you have locked and tagged the appropriate electrical isolator, that you are safe to work on a circuit.

 The isolator may be incorrectly labeled, or even worse, you have taken someone else’s word for it.

 Before you stick your fingers in, and potentially kill yourself, you need to use an appropriate device to check that the circuit is safe to work on.

 There are three possible devices that can be used:

 - Multimeter / Voltmeter

 Firstly lets look at the test bulb as an option.

 A test bulb with appropriate leads and clips attached, can provide indication of a live circuit, but has a flaw.